dantasfiles/dantasfiles.github.io/_cornell/hist.md

 **Mughal India & the Early Modern World, c.
 1500-1800** `HIST 2749 (fa26)`
 - *A Short History of the Mughal Empire* by Michael H. Fisher
 - *The Empires of the Near East & India: Source Studies of the Safavid, Ottoman & Mughal Literate Communities* by Hani Khafipour
 - *The Baburnama: Memoirs of Babur, Prince & Emperor*

+**Ten Technologies That Shook the World?** `HIST 2881 (fa26)`
+- *Trinity: A Graphic History of the First Atomic Bomb* by Jonathan Fetter-Vorm
+- *Technology Matters: Questions to Live With* by David E. Nye

 ## Junior level